-CMT is just one kind of neuropathy (also called peripheral neuropathy).
-These names simply mean that the peripheral nerves are damaged.
-There are many other causes of neuropathy besides CMT, including the most common cause—diabetes.
+CMT is just one kind of neuropathy (also called peripheral neuropathy), meaning simply that the peripheral nerves are damaged.
+There are many other causes of neuropathy, including the most common cause—diabetes.

 Where Did the Name CMT Come From?

-Charcot-Marie-Tooth is named after three physicians who were the first to describe it in 1886: Jean-Martin Charcot, Pierre Marie, and Howard Henry Tooth.
+Charcot-Marie-Tooth is named after the three physicians who were the first to describe it in 1886: Jean-Martin Charcot, Pierre Marie and Howard Henry Tooth.

-Things in our environment do not cause CMT.
-CMT is not contagious.
 CMT is inherited.
+It is not contagious, nor is it caused by anything in the environment.
 The most common forms of CMT are passed down from one generation to the next, meaning that it is dominantly inherited.

-Some forms of CMT are recessively inherited—a person may be affected even though the parents do not have CMT.
+Some forms of CMT are recessively inherited—a person may be affected even though his or her parents do not have CMT.
 In this case, each of the parents harbors a mutation in one of their two copies of a CMT gene.
-If the child inherits the one mutated CMT gene from each of their parents (the chance of this happening is 1 out of 4), then the child will develop CMT.
+If a child inherits one mutated CMT gene from each of their parents (the chance of this happening is one out of four), the child will develop CMT.

 Sometimes the mutation that causes CMT happens spontaneously during the process that produces the eggs or sperm.
 In these rare cases, a child will have CMT even though neither parent has CMT.
 If a child has such a spontaneous mutation, he/she may pass that mutation down to his/her offspring.